 It’s always good to get some helpful tips, especially when making a recipe that you have never made before, so maybe these will help you.

-The best tip to remember is to make sure that you do not overcook any part of your low carb egg custard, either on the stove or in the oven.
-If you are in doubt, utilize a thermometer to check the temperature of the keto custard.
+- The best tip to remember is to make sure that you do not overcook any part of your low carb egg custard, either on the stove or in the oven.
+If you are in doubt, utilize a thermometer to check the temperature.

-If your keto vanilla custard develops lumps while cooking it, use a fine-mesh strainer at the end to smooth it out.
+- If it develops lumps while cooking it, use a fine-mesh strainer at the end to smooth it out.

-If you use a thickening agent in your low carb custard then just use a little at a time so that you still end up with creamy, smooth custard.
+- If you use a thickening agent in your low carb custard then just use a little at a time so that it will still end up creamy and smooth.
 If you add too much it will thicken the custard too much and ruin it.

-Setting the custard just means that it has to reach a certain temperature in order to set so that it’s not too thin.
-In the case of keto vanilla custard, it has to reach a temperature of at least 170 degrees and finishes at 180 degrees before it’s safe to stop cooking it on the stove.
+- Setting the custard just means that it has to reach a certain temperature in order to set so that it’s not too thin.
+In the case of this recipe, it has to reach a temperature of at least 170 degrees and finishes at 180 degrees before it’s safe to stop cooking it on the stove.

 How Thick Should Custard Be?